PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 <td>A high-efficiency layout region localization model trained on a self-built dataset using PicoDet-1x, capable of locating 1 type of region: tables</td>
 </tr>
 </tbody></table>
-<b>Note: The evaluation dataset for the above accuracy metrics is the layout table region detection dataset built by PaddleOCR, containing 7,835 document-type images of Chinese and English papers with tables.
-The GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision type.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision type.</b>

 * <b>3-category layout detection model, including tables, images, and seals</b>
 <table>